Mixed mating systems

-A mixed mating system (in plants), also known as “variable inbreeding” a characteristic of many hermaphroditic seed plants, where more than one means of mating is used.
+A mixed mating system (in plants), also known as “variable inbreeding” is a characteristic of many hermaphroditic seed plants, where more than one means of mating is used.
 Mixed mating usually refers to the production of a mixture of self-fertilized (selfed) and outbred (outcrossed) seeds.
 Plant mating systems influence the distribution of genetic variation within and among populations, by affecting the propensity of individuals to self-fertilize or cross-fertilize (or reproduce asexually).
 Mixed mating systems are generally characterized by the frequency of selfing vs. outcrossing, but may include the production of asexual seeds through agamospermy.
 The trade offs for each strategy depend on ecological conditions, pollinator abundance and herbivory and parasite load.
 Mating systems are not permanent within species; they can vary with environmental factors, and through domestication when plants are bred for commercial agriculture.

 Occurrence

 Although practiced by a minority of species, mixed mating systems are widespread.
 Examples of mixed mating systems in nature are found in jewelweeds, violets, morning glories, and bamboos, which are considered invasive in many regions.
 Mixed mating is common in many invasive species.
 Part of their ability to spread vigorously is sometimes attributed to changes in mating strategies, potentially caused by varying environmental factors, including pollinator service.
 Common commercial crops, including peanut plant, avocados, sorghum, and cotton, also exhibit mixed mating systems.